SBRC's Aims & Objectives

 The areas of Scottish Birds Records Committee’s responsibility can be summarised as:

-- Record assessment – examine records of species on the SBRC List and liaise with Local Recorders and Local Records Committees, plus BBRC and BOURC, to ensure that records are adequately assessed prior to publication in the Scottish Bird Report.
-[Also to assist in the achievement of a high standard in local bird reports, although we have no direct responsibility in this regard.]
+- Record assessment – examine records of species on the SBRC List and liaise with Local Recorders and Local Records Committees, plus BBRC and BOURC, to ensure that records are adequately assessed prior to publication in the Scottish Birds Records Report, which are published annually in the June issue of Scottish Birds.

 - Maintenance of the Scottish List.